 “As agencies continue to buy away from ad networks -- and ValueClick specifically -- in favor of online exchanges, ValueClick’s media business fundamentals likely deteriorate,” Zgutowicz said in an e-mail today.

-Media revenue was $224.6 million last year, or 40 percent of sales, according to data (VCLK) compiled by Bloomberg.
+Media revenue was $224.6 million last year, or 40 percent of sales, according to data (VCLK:US) compiled by Bloomberg.

 Gary Fuges, a ValueClick spokesman, didn’t respond to a voicemail and e-mail requesting comment.